 - AT&T Unlimited Elite: $85/month

-The Starter and the Extra plans will roll out on November 3, 2019, and replace the Unlimited &More plan.
-The Elite plan will be introduced on November 15, 2019, and this top-tier plan will replace the Unlimited &More Premium plan.
+The Starter and the Extra plans rolled out on November 3, 2019, and replaced the Unlimited &More plan.
+The Elite plan was introduced on November 21, 2019, and this top-tier plan has replaced the Unlimited &More Premium plan.

 AT&T New Unlimited Plans Compared